Titica: Career

 Titica was born in Luanda.
 Her stage name is Portuguese for "worthless" or "useless"; she chose the name to reclaim the hateful words that have been directed at her as a trans woman.

-Despite her training in ballet, Titica found fame through the loose and wild display of her sexual prowess in dance.
-Flaunting her breasts and hips as she dances, many consider Titica’s embrace of femininity and bass culture as an act of resistance toward Angola’s restrictive legislation against homosexuality and queerness.
+Despite her training in ballet, Titica found fame through the display of her sexual prowess in dance.
+Many consider Titica’s embrace of femininity and bass culture as an act of resistance toward Angola’s restrictive legislation against homosexuality and queerness.

 Titica began her career as a back-up dancer with acts such as Noite & Dia, Própria Lixa, and Puto Português.
 Her first recording of a single was unplanned.
 While helping Noite & Dia develop a chorus for a track, Titica's voice was recorded for the track, beginning her music-recording career.

 In October 2011, Titica released her first album, Chão..., launching her to international success.
 The album's single "Olha o Boneco," featuring the African-Portuguese singer Ary, charted at number one for 3 weeks on the Portuguese music program TOP + and for 7 weeks on the Brazilian show Rolando Música.